erijones/stochastic_microbiome_assembly/README.md

 ==========================================================

-This directory contains raw data and companion code for the paper "Stochastic community assembly of the Drosophila melanogaster microbiome depends on context."
+This directory contains raw data and companion code for the paper "Stochastic microbiome assembly depends on context."

 Contents